CiscoDevNet/esxi-auto-installer/README.md

 # ESXi Auto-Installer

-ESXi Auto-Installer makes it easy to mass install ESXi hosts while assigning each host a unique IP address and enables SSH through a simple web-based GUI or via automation APIs.\
+ESXi Auto-Installer makes it easy to mass install ESXi and Proxmox hosts while assigning each host a unique IP address and enables SSH through a simple web-based GUI or via automation APIs.\
 ESXi Auto-Installer can be used for both physical servers and virtual machines by leveraging PXE boot to install ESXi.\
 For Cisco UCS Severs (except B series) you can install ESXi using the Cisco IMC instead of PXE.
 This is simpler and generally more reliable than PXE boot installs.

 ESXi Auto-Installer will:
 - Install the ESXi Operating System on a physical or virtual server.
-- Configure the ESXi Management interface with a unique IP address.
+- Configure the ESXi or Proxmox Management interface with a unique IP address.
-- Enable SSH (optional).
+- Enable SSH (optional) on ESXi.

 ESXi Auto-Installer API's enables you to completely automate host installations.
-The API's also allow you to query the installation progress so you can automatically launch your ESXi configuration scripts once the server installation is complete.
+The API's also allow you to query the installation progress so you can automatically launch your configuration scripts once the server installation is complete.

 ## Features
 - Start deployment on multiple servers in parallel.
 - Supports custom ESXi installation ISOs.
-- Supports iSCSI boot installs.
+- Supports iSCSI boot installs (ESXi only).
 - [Web APIs for additional automation](https://ciscodevnet.github.io/esxi-auto-installer/).
 - Reports the installation progress for each server.
 - Fully automated installs on Cisco UCS Servers (excluding B series) via Cisco IMC.